We offer a range of essential medical services, testing, and procedures exclusively for students.

 Emergencies

-Medical Services treat a variety of minor trauma and injuries*.
-These include but are not limited to:
+Student Health Services treats a variety of minor injuries and trauma, including, but not limited to:

-Prices vary according to the extent of your injury and supplies that are used.
+Prices vary according to the extent of your injury and the supplies needed for treatment.

 Lab Services